SpyderSec30/osticket-prereqs/README.md

 <h1>Finished!!!</h1>
 <img src="https://github.com/SpyderSec30/osticket-prereqs/assets/174487140/f99a9cf7-bc98-4a38-b53b-37b1bb846d67"/><br></br>

 <p>OsTicket has been successfully installed and is now ready for use.
-You can start exploring the platform to understand how tickets are handled in a professional IT environment.
-This will be an excellent opportunity for you to gain practical experience and enhance your skills.</p>
+Now we can start exploring the platform to understand how tickets are handled in a professional IT environment.
+This will be a great opportunity to gain practical experience and enhance our skills.</p>